crpdev/dapp-30/README.md

     - solidity version used is >=0.7.0 <0.9.0
     - Contracts
         - SimpleSmartContract.sol
+    - Add migration config for the contract
     - Test
         - simplesmartcontract.test.js
-    - Add migration config for the contract
         - Expected Outcome
             - Contract successfully deployed [ganache-cli]
             - Contract address printed on the console and test passes
+    - Frontend
+        - Download web3.js Library file
+        - In bundle.js, use web3 library to interact with the deployed smartcontract
+        - To validate, issue command "static-server start" to run the server
+        - Verify in web console [F12] to confirm if the contract and accounts are printed